Myrmecophily: Myrmecophile

-The first major work in cataloguing British myrmecophiles was done by Horace Donisthorpe in his 1927 book The Guests of British Ants.

 Ant-plant interactions

 Ant-plant interactions are geographically widespread, with hundreds of species of myrmecophytic plants in several families, including the Leguminosae, Euphorbiaceae, and Orchidaceae.
 In general, myrmecophytes (or ant plants) usually provide some form of shelter and food in exchange for ant "tending", which may include protection, seed dispersal (see myrmecochory), reduced competition from other plants, hygienic services, and/or nutrient supplementation.

-Three of the most common and important structural adaptations of ant plants are extrafloral nectaries, domatia, and (least commonly) Beltian bodies.
-Plant domatia are formed nesting sites provided by the plant in the form of hollow stems, petioles, thorns, or curled leaves.
-The production of ant-specialized domatia has been documented in over 100 genera of tropical plants.
+Three structural adaptations of ant plants are extrafloral nectaries, domatia, and (least commonly) Beltian bodies.
+Domatia are nesting sites provided by the plant in the form of hollow stems, petioles, thorns, or curled leaves.
+Ant-specialized domatia exist in over 100 genera of tropical plants.
 Beltian bodies provide a high-energy food source to ants in the form of nutritive corpuscles produced on leaflet tips, and they have been described in at least 20 plant families.
-Extrafloral nectaries (EFNs) are known to occur in at least 66 families of angiosperm plants in both temperate and tropical regions, as well as some ferns, but are absent in all gymnosperms and are most abundant in the tropics.
-EFNs being outside of the plant flowers are not employed in pollination; their primary purpose is to attract and sustain tending ants.
-Many plants can control the flow of nectar from the EFNs so that the availability of nectar varies according to daily and seasonal cycles.
-Because ants can respond quickly to changes in flow rate from EFNs, this may be possible mechanism by which plants can induce greater ant activity during times of peak herbivory, and minimize overall costs of nectar production.
-The combined nutritional output of EFNs and Beltian bodies can be a significant food source for tending ants, and in some cases can provide the total nutritive needs for an ant colony.
+Extrafloral nectaries (EFNs) occur in at least 66 families of angiosperms, mainly in the tropics, with some in temperate species.
+They occur in some ferns, but are absent in gymnosperms.
+They are not used in pollination; their primary purpose is to attract and sustain tending ants.
+Many plants can control the flow of nectar from EFNs so that the availability of nectar varies according to daily and seasonal cycles.
+Because ants can respond quickly to changes in flow rate from EFNs, this may allow plants to induce greater ant activity during times of peak herbivory, and minimize overall costs of nectar production.